Nicholas Sheran Picnic Shelter - Lethbridge

 Sports facilities are a common feature of recreational architecture as they provide the community with both a place to host large sports events in addition to providing a sporting attraction to the community.
 Architectural design characteristics include seating/standing arrangement, spectator flow through the facility, commercial aspects such as kiosks, security, parking etc.

 Community swimming pools and/or water parks, can be found in almost every community.
 Swimming pool design requires accommodation for associated facilities such as change rooms, spectator areas, staffing facilities and water related industrial components such as heaters and pumps.
+See Pincher Creek swimming pool addition.

 Performance theaters which accommodate musical and visual performances such as opera, dance and musical acts, are another common attraction in many communities.
 From small community halls to the Sydney Opera House, there are many aspects of architectural design required to make these facilities operate efficiently.
-The Sydney Opera House is one of the most famous performance facilities in the world and yet, despite its name, has never had good acoustics due to flawed design and is now undergoing refurbishment at great expense.

 Performance theaters require extensive design in acoustics, lighting and electrical in addition to the typical spectator seating, parking and staffing requirements.